roygb1v/MachineLearning/README.md

 10. I will then output the predicted data on a new column (i.e df["Predicted"] = model.predict(X_test))

-These workflow may be subjected to changes as I read more on NLP.
+This workflow may be subjected to changes as I read more on NLP.